Argent77/A7-HiddenGameplayOptions/HiddenGameplayOptions/readme/readme.txt

 will always be expanded, just like in the other games.

+7. Remove gray bars from the log window in SoD (SoD or EET with the SoD GUI)

+This component remove the annoying horizontal gray bars that are visible on both sides of the log window on the game screen.

 D) *** Group: Key Bindings ***

 1. Update key bindings for priest and/or mage spells